tducret/revolut-python/README.md

   Get the account balances on Revolut

 Options:
-  -d, --deviceid TEXT  your device id (or set the env var REVOLUT_DEVICE_ID) -t, --token TEXT     your Revolut token (or set the env var REVOLUT_TOKEN) -l, --language TEXT  language ("fr" or "en"), for the csv header and
+  -t, --token TEXT     your Revolut token (or set the env var REVOLUT_TOKEN) -l, --language TEXT  language ("fr" or "en"), for the csv header and
                        separator